QueryMarks/quake2-full/README.md

 ###MOVEMENT ABILITIES:

-##Superjump (psychicsuperjump, Default Key: m)
-An air-ok extra high jump.

-##Lunge (psychicdash, Default Key: l)
-A lunge forward with a burst of speed.
-Travels much farther in the air.

 ##Float (psychicfloat, Default Key: f)
 Float upwards slowly for up to 5 seconds.
 Press again to cancel.

 ##Swap (psychicswap, Default Key: h)
 Switch places with an enemy.

+##Superjump (psychicsuperjump, Default Key: j)
+An air-ok extra high jump.

-##Warp (psychicwarp, Default Key: g)
+##Warp (psychicwarp, Default Key: k)
 When first pressed, sets a warp location.
 Press again to swap to your warp location, setting a new one at your previous location.

-###NEW WEAPONS:

-All weapons using bullets have a new antigrav effect, which pulls enemies towards the player.
-If angled slightly down, it pulls enemies up towards the ceiling and reverses their gravity.
+##Lunge (psychicdash, Default Key: l)
+A lunge forward with a burst of speed.
+Travels much farther in the air.

+###STATUSES:
+This mod has 5 status effects that can be applied via weapons.
+Each enemy can only have 1 status at a time.

+##Doomed:
+Causes the enemy to take pain after a brief delay.
+After that, the enemy dies.

+##Headache:
+Deals damage slowly over time and causes the enemy to cry out in pain.

+##Warp Sickness:
+Tosses the enemy around over and over at random.

+##Stunned:
+Puts the enemy into a repeating pain state forever.

+##Antigrav:
+Switches the enemy's gravity, sending them into the sky.

+###WEAPON CHANGES:

+##Blaster:
+Fires a set of low-damage blaster bolts in an X. If an enemy gets hit, inflicts Doomed.

+##Shotgun:
+Fires an extra-wide low-damage shockwave spread.
+On a hit, inflicts antigrav.

+##Super Shotgun:
+...Does too much.

+##Machinegun:
+Erases enemies from the timeline on hit.

+##Chaingun:
+Does that too, but the force of faster firing pushes the player backwards... really, really fast.

+##Grenade Launcher:
+Fires a floating ghost forward that explodes on hit or on a timer, like a grenade.
+On hit, inflicts Warp Sickness.

+##Rocket Launcher:
+Fires a 9x9 spread of rockets that also inflict Warp Sickness.

+##HyperBlaster:
+Creates an invisible aura of death around the player. ...It also inflicts Warp Sickness.
+I like Warp Sickness, okay??

+##Railgun:
+Permanently stuns enemies on hit and gives the player 500 Psychic Power.

+##BFG10K:
+Travels much faster now.
+The extra lightning bolts inflict Headache.

+##Hand Grenade:
+Fires 3 exploding ghosts...
+But they're too heavy to float.
+Sorry.

 ###PSYCHIC VISION:
-To be added.
-Allows the player to view an enemy's thoughts, which displays their current state and health.
+Press the V key to enable PSYCHIC VISION.
+When close to an enemy, aim roughly towards them to view their thoughts, including name, health, and current state!
+You can also view the thoughts of damageable inanimate objects...
+They don't do much, but maybe it's helpful.
+The console command is psychicvision.